Canon G5 X vs Panasonic GH5

 So what conclusions can be drawn?
 Is the Canon G5 X better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G5 X:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Ready to shoot: Has a lens build-in, whereas the GH5 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the GH5 requires a separate lens.

 - More compact: Is smaller (112x76mm vs 139x98mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the GH5).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the GH5).